 Little’s Law is defined in units per time period.
 Simply stated it equals throughput times flow time to identify the inventory.
 In the above example, the folks standing in line are the inventory to manage.
 If each teller has an equal ability to handle the transactions, then the flow time equals inventory divided by the throughput (a teller’s average time to handle a customer).
 As an example, if there are 9 people in line and 3 tellers and each teller can process a customer in 2 minutes, than the maximum wait time (flow time) for a customer equals 6 minutes ((9 customers/3 stations which equals 3 customers per station) times 2 minutes per customer equals 6 minutes of flow time.
 Going back to the formula:

 Inventory (number of customers in line) = throughput of 3 tellers handling 3 customers each times flow time of 2 minutes each.
 Therefore, inventory = 3 tellers X 3 customers each X 2 minutes of work/customer or a total 18 minutes of backlog or inventory.
-So if you are the 9th customer in line, you are looking at a 6 minute wait to get served (18 minutes of backlog divided by 3 tellers equals 6 minutes of flow time).
+If you are the 9th customer in line, you are looking at a 6 minute wait to get served (18 minutes of backlog divided by 3 tellers equals 6 minutes of flow time).
 For the first customer in line, you will be served immediately as will customers two and three; the fourth customer will have to wait at least 2 minutes to start service as will customers five and six.
 Customers seven, eight and nine will have to wait at least 4 minutes to reach a teller and 6 minutes to get their service completed.

 Instead of using customers, think of a production line making loaves of bread.
 If there are only so many ovens and each oven takes a certain number of minutes to bake a loaf, then how many loaves of unbaked bread should we have in the queue for the ovens to manage them.
 This is important to know as an unbaked loaf has a certain life expectancy before going bad etc. It is possible to allow the loaf to rise while it sits in the queue before baking.
-So in production, understanding Little’s Law eliminates waste and maximizes efficiency.
+With production, understanding Little’s Law eliminates waste and maximizes efficiency.

 Now realize from above, there is a lot more to this than just this simple formula.
 You and I both know that the tellers are capable of handling customers at different rates within a finite period of time.
 The key is the overall average over hundreds of transactions to determine a teller’s respective flow rate.
 Each will be different in their flow rate and then the inventory presents an issue too.
 Some customers only want to deposit a check, others are businesses making their deposit and getting their respective change etc. for the next few days.
 Some customers are there to cash out bonds, which takes a lot of time to complete.
-So Little’s Law is easy if every transaction were the same and the tellers could process the transactions in the same amount of time.
+Little’s Law is easy if every transaction were the same and the tellers could process the transactions in the same amount of time.
 This is known as consistent units (transaction type, teller throughput rate).
 Once the variables begin to change or be inconsistent, the Law becomes a group dynamic measurement more than a single individual measurement in order to determine the outcomes associated with the respective units per measurement of time.

 You can see how this is important in grocery stores as it relates to cashiers checking customers out, or in the fast food industry getting hot food to a customer as fast as possible.
 It is important to maximize the flow rate in order to maximize revenues and ultimately profit.